fimmind/dotmake/README.md

 - automate installing from source;
 - automatically backup replaced config files after creating soft links to installed configuration;
-- automate adding new files to tracked configuration (move a given file to dotfiles directory and crate soft link pointing at it);
+- automate adding new files to tracked configuration (i.e. move a given file to dotfiles directory and crate soft link pointing at it);

 ## Installation

-As long as there is no stable release, you can build `dotm` binary from source using [rustup](https://rustup.rs/) (Don't forget to add `~/.cargo/bin` into your `PATH`):
+As long as there is no stable release, you can build `dotmake` binary from source using [rustup](https://rustup.rs/) (Don't forget to add `~/.cargo/bin` into your `PATH`):